petolapa/Jira-Time-Machine/README.md

+This is still a early protype.
 Jira Time Machine is an Atlassian Forge application designed to transform static project backlogs into dynamic "Future Simulations."
 By leveraging a simplified AI World Model framework, it helps Project Managers visualize the "Emergent Workflows" and hidden risks that traditional burndown charts often miss.

 🚀 Key Features
 Stochastic Risk Modeling: Uses Monte Carlo-style logic to simulate random "shocks" like team member sickness or unexpected absences.